 - In the left-side navigation pane, click Overview.

-- In the Create Mirror Vault dialog box, select a region where the new mirror vault
+- In the Create Mirror Vault pane, select the region where you want to create the mirror

-- Enter the Vault Name.
-The vault name must be a maximum of 32 characters in length.
+- Enter a vault name.
+The name must be 1 to 32 characters in length.

-- Enter the Vault Description as required, and click Create.
+- Enter a description of the vault and click Create.

-As shown in the preceding figure, if you need to restore a database in SQL Server Cluster A to SQL Server Cluster B, you need to log on to the HBR console on the server where SQL Server Cluster B is deployed, and register SQL Server Cluster B as an SQL Server instance.
-The procedure for restoring an SQL Server database from a mirror vault is as follows:
+If you need to restore the backup of a database in SQL Server Cluster A to SQL Server Cluster B, you must log on to the HBR console on a server in SQL Server Cluster B and register the destination SQL Server instance in the HBR console.
+To a database in SQL Server Cluster A to SQL Server Cluster B, perform the following steps: